 Popular Western Union and MoneyGram both have a presence in Albania and can send a cash payment quickly, but these speedy transfers can be expensive.
 An online specialist like Ria or World First could save you money with lower fees and stronger exchange rates.
 And if you’re in one of the 10 countries it services, Vodafone’s M-Pesa is an option.

-Compare international money transfers to Albania
+Compare services that send money to Albania from the UK

 Banks vs. money transfer companies